• Home

 View this post on Instagram

-A post shared by 👻 (@azizyankee) on Apr 14, 2020 at 10:53am PDT
+A post shared by 👻 (@azizyankee)

 Right next to it, is the Austrian parliament building.
 It is completely reminiscent of Greece as it is built based on the Greek neoclassical style while the marbles of the building are Greek.
 Right in front of the building is also the fountain of the goddess Athena.